PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 ***

-#### 3.3 Equalit: Youth care pilot
+#### 4.3 Equalit: Youth care pilot

 Equalit is an ICT partnership of, and for local authorities located within the regions of Mid- and West-Brabant.
 Started in 2005 as a collaboration between the municipality of Oosterhout and Oisterwijk, it aims to provide high-quality ICT support at low costs.
-Equalit provides services to a total of 13 participants, seven of them are currently involved in this inter-municipal youth care pilot:
+Equalit provides services to a total of 13 participants, seven of them are currently involved in a inter-municipal youth care pilot:

 - Oosterhout (lead municipality)
 - Alphen-Chaam, Baarle-Nassau and Gilze-Rijen (ABG-municipalities)
 - Goirle, Hilvarenbeek and Oisterwijk (GHO-municipalities)

+To ensure more efficient, coherent and cost-effective youth care systems, Oosterhout and the other participating municipalities in the pilot, developed a shared data warehouse, and dashboard for their youth care data (For more information, see guest lecture by Joeri de Jong).

 ***

-#### 3.4 Research question

-With the intermunicipal youth care pilot, Oosterhout and the other participating municipalities, aim to decrease the administrative load and costs associated with youth care.

-Consequently, the main research question can be constructed as follows:

-__How can we make youth care more financially and administratively manageable?__

-During the project, you will work on finding an appropriate answer to the research question by applying various BI and ML techniques.

-***

-#### 3.5 Processes
+#### 4.4 Processes

 The Dutch youth care system is complex.
 The processes and stakeholders driving the Dutch youth care system are, for example, often interdependent.
 A simplified explanation of the youth care process can be found in Figure 3.